 - CTS Leadership: Strengthen the role, impacts, and effectiveness of CTS with its many customers and stakeholders through program and resource development initiatives and strategic repositioning.
 Ensure that CTS is supporting the land-grant mission of the University and the strategic directions of University administration.

-Pursue funding opportunities with external sponsors and provide program leadership to meet sponsor and client needs.
+- Program Directors: Pursue funding opportunities with external sponsors and provide program leadership to meet sponsor and client needs.
 Program directors can be CTS staff or department faculty/staff members.

 - Financial Strategy and Operations: Support programs by providing financial expertise and management.
 Work with program directors to position CTS for sponsor opportunities through strategic alliances, formal agreements, and contracts.
 Provide administrative support in front desk operations, facilities, human resources, and special projects.